thisisbalu/exception-decoded/_posts/spring/2023-12-11-spring-typemismatchdataaccessexception.md

 toc: true
 ---

-###### Understand and resolve common TypeMismatchDataAccessException issues in the Spring Framework

----

 As a developer working with the Spring framework, you may encounter various exceptions that could hinder the smooth execution of your applications.
 One such exception is the `TypeMismatchDataAccessException`.
 This article aims to provide you with a comprehensive understanding of this exception and how to handle it effectively.

 ## What is TypeMismatchDataAccessException?